What to Do If You Hit a Deer in Georgia

 - Look for possible damage to your car — High-speed collisions involving deer usually leave apparent damage.
 However, low-speed crashes can still damage your car, even if the damage isn’t immediately visible.
 Look for any leaking fluids, loose parts, damage to your tires, etc. If your vehicle is damaged, call a tow truck.

 - If another driver was involved in the crash, get their information — Many accidents involving deer happen because a driver swerved to avoid hitting one in the road, only to hit another vehicle.
 If this occurs, make sure to get the other driver’s name, contact information, and insurance information.

 Does Insurance Cover Car Accidents with Deer?

-Whether or not your insurance will cover the damage to your car after hitting a deer depends on the specifics of your policy.
-Deer accidents are usually covered if you have comprehensive collision coverage, but you’ll want to check your policy to be sure.
+Whether your insurance will cover the damage to your car after hitting a deer depends on the specifics of your policy.
+Deer accidents are typically covered if you have comprehensive collision coverage, but you’ll want to check your policy to be sure.
 You may also be able to have the repairs paid for under your uninsured or underinsured motorist coverage if you have it.

 Is It Illegal to Hit a Deer in Georgia?

 It is not illegal to drive away after hitting a deer in Georgia.
 However, it is illegal to hit a deer and drive off if the deer is still on the road, as it poses a safety hazard to other drivers.
 If this is the case, you’ll need to file a report with the local police.
 You’ll also need to file a police report if anyone else was injured in the accident.